American Cockroach Habitats

 American cockroaches are most commonly found in homes and food-processing and storage areas.
 They are active when the temperature is 70 degrees or higher, but they can survive in lower temperatures under the right conditions.

 With three life stage cycles — egg, nymph, and adult — immature cockroaches require six to 12 months to mature.
-Nymphs go through up to 13 moltings before reaching maturity.
+Nymphs molt up to 13 times before reaching maturity.
 Often living another full year, the average female cockroach produces 150 young during her lifetime.

 The American Cockroach Habitat